bradchristie/taminations-flutter/assets/c3a/split_phantom_columns_lines_waves_concept.md

-Note that Split Phantom Lines only means that the dancers should consider themselves to be in General Lines; it does not imply any particular type of lines (e.g., two-faced, waves).
+Note that Split Phantom Lines only means that the dancers should consider themselves to be in General Lines; it does not imply any particular type of lines (for example, Two-Faced, Waves).
 Similarly, Split Phantom Columns only means that the dancers should consider themselves to be in General Columns.